These days parents and pupils have an increasing range of options when it comes to choosing a school.

 Responsive: it needs to smoothly accommodate different user interactions, such as seamlessly switching between device types, and adapting to screen sizes and device orientation.

 Readable: it’s vital to have a smooth navigation and reading experience for parents and students.
-Information should be logically categorised and easy to search.
+Information should be logically categorized and easy to search.

 Visual: words are important, but make sure your site isn’t just full of big chunks of unbroken text.
 Use images to break things up and add visual appeal.
 They also communicate lots of information quicker than words can.